 Grand Rapids-based United Bank, founded in 1887, operates 12 branches in West Michigan.
 Photo via instagram.com

-A locally based bank has opened a branch in downtown Grand Rapids.
+A local bank plans to open a branch in downtown Grand Rapids this year.

-Plainfield Township-based Progressive AE was the project’s architect, contractor and interior designer.
+Grand Rapids-based Progressive AE is the project’s architect, contractor and interior designer.

 Founded in 1887 in Wayland, United Bank is a “closely held” institution with more than $600 million in assets.

 The bank, which offers personal and business banking, operates 12 branches throughout West Michigan, as well as wealth management and insurance divisions.